 If you are experiencing thoughts of suicide, suffer from mental illness or complex grief, you might need even more support and more time.
 It’s important you work with a counselor to figure out what’s right for you.

 It doesn’t hurt to tell at least one person from work what you do or don’t want to talk about regarding your loved one or the death itself.
 Give them some direction because they don’t know and they are petrified of saying the wrong thing or making you cry.
 Our emotions are so raw at first and we do t have that much control over them.
 In fact, they may be afraid they’ll cry themselves.

 It’s not unusual for people to take stock of their lives and what’s important after loss of a child.
 Job change, moving, early retirement are not uncommon.
 Just make sure you take time before you make any rash decisions.
 Give it a few months because looking for a new job while grieving can be challenging and making a major decision in the early days is not always as well thought out and often just an emotional decision.

 After a suicide or a death related to drugs, people are often uncomfortable talking to you about it.
 If they didn’t know what to say about death before, they are struck dumb after a stigmatized death.
 That’s why sharing your expectations with at least one person about what you want helps guide the behavior of others.

-If you are a mom who doesn’t work outside the home, support during this period is essential.
+If you are a mom or dad who doesn’t work outside the home, support during this period is essential.
 Taking care of other family members and yourself can be so difficult and making the effort to get out takes more energy than you are capable so it can be isolating.
 So make sure you and other family members have support.
 Many cities have bereavement support for families so ask friends to help you find that.
 They are asking what they can do and simply charge someone with that research on your behalf.
 Lean on family that you do have to help out.